byu-dml/d3m-experimenter/README.md

 #### Running Jobs

 1. Join machines to the queue as workers by using `clusterssh`.
 Install it, if it is not installed (`sudo apt-get install clusterssh`).
 A tutorial for using `clusterssh` can be found [here](https://www.linux.com/tutorials/managing-multiple-linux-servers-clusterssh/).
-1. Execute the command `cssh` followed the by all the names of the machine you want it to run on.
+1. Execute the command `cssh` followed by all the names of the machine you want it to run on.
 For example `cssh lab1 lab2`.
 If you encounter an error about not being able to authenticate with the other machine, make sure you can regular SSH into it first and then try again.
 1. To prep a lab computer that has not already been set up to run as a worker, first clone the repo onto that computer, change into it, then run `prep-machine.sh`.
 Once that is run and you are in the Docker container run `python3 rq-worker.py` to become a worker.
 Being a worker means that machine will take jobs (pipelines) off the RQ queue, execute them, and persist the resulting pipeline runs in the database.
 Note: This step can be executed in parallel on all workers from the `clusterssh` terminal.

 ### Accessing the DB